rkuma183/wilsonmar.github.io/_posts/2016-08-13-appdynamics.md

    cause delays (bad performance) for the first user who gets on the system in the morning.

-0. AD provides a way to create graphs dynamically.

-   PROTIP: Consider dumping monitoring data for analysis using your organization's analytics product such as ElasticSearch, Tableau, etc.
-   This would focus leverage of skills brough to this work, and (more importantly) make it easier and more likely for other statistics in the organization to be integrated, such as impact performance has on dollar sales, etc.

    <img align="right" alt="appd-actions-selections-2015-376x361-71kb.png" width="376" height="361" src="https://cloud.githubusercontent.com/assets/300046/18060867/89a6cd88-6ddd-11e6-8d4d-01362a711b95.png">
 0. AD has <strong>Health Rules</strong> and policies that trigger actions.